PeepalFarm/peepalfarm.github.io/markdown/ABC-Cooperative.md

-We provide coordination as well as a tangible infrastructure of ambulances, drivers, dog handlers, and a post op facility.
+We provide coordination as well as a tangible infrastructure of an ambulance, driver, dog handler, and a post op facility.